-Over the years, Rob’s had the opportunity to train with many excellent coaches and mentors; and has learned all kinds of skills to become an excellent coach .
-Rob himself is an NCCP trained triathlon coach and enjoys working with athletes of all levels.
+Over the years, Rob has had the opportunity to train with many excellent coaches and mentors and has learned all kinds of skills to become an excellent coach.
+Rob is an NCCP trained triathlon coach and enjoys working with athletes of all levels.

 Whether you are looking for better fitness, finishing your first race or getting faster, Rob is excited to share his knowledge and experience to help you achieve your goals.